- Evaluation Criteria

 Minnesota Housing Partnership is seeking Requests for Qualifications from qualified and experienced consultants to provide technical assistance services related to affordable housing, homelessness, community development, project financing, performance measurement, fair housing, organizational capacity building and development, and strategic planning.

-In accordance with 2 CFR Ch.
-II (1-1-14) Subpart D, MHP is providing a description of the technical requirements for the service to be performed, including the range of acceptable characteristics or minimum acceptable standards.
+In accordance with 2 CFR 200 - "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards," MHP is providing a description of the technical requirements for the service to be performed, including the range of acceptable characteristics or minimum acceptable standards.

 Minnesota Housing Partnership is the recipient of multiple HUD and USDA Technical Assistance awards.
 The qualifications and subject matter expertise for MHP assignments funded under these awards include statutory, regulatory and technical support that improves the capacity and skills of those government entities, rural communities, and tribal governments requesting TA.